TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/iou/README.md

      - Use receiver credential to call chaincode operation: `redeem(iou, receiverBank)`.
 3. Query getBankAccounts(bank): It returns the balances of all user accounts of the specified bank;
 4. Query getAccountTransactions(name|bank, bank): It returns all transactions of a user account or a bank;
-5. Query getIOUHistory(iou): It returns the history of a specified IOU.
+5. Query getIOUHistory(iou): It returns the history of a specified IOU;
+6. Query getIOUByIssuer: It returns list of outstanding IOUs by a specified issuer;
+7. Query getIOUByOwner: It returns list of outstanding IOUs by a specified owner.

 The file [iou.postman_collection.json](iou.postman_collection.json) contains sample GraphQL test messages that can be viewed and executed in [postman](https://www.getpostman.com/downloads/).